joolstorrentecalo/gitlab-foss/doc/user/group/value_stream_analytics/index.md

 Value stream analytics is available for projects and groups.

-For a click-through demo, see [the Value Stream Management product tour](https://gitlab.navattic.com/vsm).

 ## Feature availability

 Value stream analytics offers different features at the project and group level for FOSS and licensed versions.